BodyCell/MyUselessRepo/README.md

 # MyUselessRepo
-This is absolutely educational and no applicable use.
+This is has no applicable use.